Physics Guided Machine Learning Methods for Hydrology: Introduction

 \section{Introduction}

 Streamflow prediction is one of the key tasks for effective water resource management.
-A number of physics based models have been developed over the decade to model different aspects of the hydrological cycle using physical equations.
+A number of physics based models have been developed by hydrologists to model different aspects of the water cycle using physical equations.
 A major drawback of these models is that they require extensive effort to calibrate for any given geography of interest \cite{Zheng2012,Shen2012}.
-Moreover, in some cases, we don't have a complete understanding of the underlying physics which impacts their ability to predict the physical quantities (fluxes) of interest.
+Moreover, these models are necessarily approximate representations of the underlying physical phenomena, and thus are limited in their ability to predict the physical quantities (fluxes) of interest.
 In recent years, deep learning techniques have shown tremendous success in a number of computer vision and natural language processing applications.
-These techniques are increasing becoming popular in earth science applications including hydrology \cite{Nearing2020,Shen2018,Boyraz2018,Fan2020,Hu2020,Ni2020,Kratzert2018,Kratzert2019,Yang2020,Feng2019,Hu2018,Fu2020,Shen2017}.
-However, a vast majority of existing research in hydrology rely on off-the-shelf deep learning solutions to model streamflow using weather inputs.
-While, these solutions show promise, their efficacy is limited because of the dependence on large amounts of data for training.
-Furthermore, the assumptions made by these techniques are more suited for computer vision and natural language processing applications which limits their performance for hydrology applications.
+There is a huge interest in exploring the utility of these schemes for addressing the well-known limitations of physical models in various scientific domains including hydrology \cite{Nearing2020,Shen2018,Boyraz2018,Fan2020,Hu2020,Ni2020,Kratzert2018,Kratzert2019,Yang2020,Feng2019,Hu2018,Fu2020,Shen2017}.
+In some cases, it has been shown that LSTM based models are able to out-perform physics based models calibrated for individual catchments.
+In nearly all of these works, ML models are trained to use weather variables and catchment characteristics as input to estimate streamflow.

-In this paper, we propose a new physics guided machine learning framework that aims to address the aforementioned issues.
-Specifically, the proposed framework aims to incorporate physical principles in the network architecture and introduces modifications to existing components such as LSTM to incorporate assumptions that are applicable for hydrological processes.
+However there are multiple intermediate processes that interact to generate streamflow from weather drivers.
+The key idea we explore in this paper is to explicitly model physical principles of the hdyrological cycle that connect weather drivers to streamflow using a multi-task learning framework.
+In this paper, we consider the scenario where data about other intermediate variables such as soil-moisture, snow-pack, evapotranspiration are also available during training (but not during testing/prediction phase).
+Specifically, our goal is to investigate how these variables can be used together to improve the prediction performance.